Symi sailing holidays

 The actual beautifully pastel blue embelished Agios Emilianos Church is cloistered in the courtyard of the Monastery, hidden within the white block structure standing on the peninsula which is connected by a gated isthmus.

-• The deepest cove in the South is Maroni - Μαρόνι, which has a pebble beach and a sylvan shore.
+• The deepest cove in the south is Maróni - Μαρόνι, which has the “shepherd”'s anchorage on the west side in superb crystal clear waters Lat Long, and an anchorage with a pebble beach and a sylvan shore on the east side Lat Long.
 Open to NW – NE winds.
-Lat Long

 Tolis